-Rhine has curated and exhibited her artwork internationally especially in Europe and Asia including public commissions such as Nine Elms on the South Bank in London.
+Rhine has curated and exhibited their artwork internationally especially in Europe and Asia including public commissions such as Nine Elms on the South Bank in London.
 Rhine has been invited to take part in several international art residencies and programmes most recently as part of the Australia Arts Council’s Future Leaders Programme and Office of Contemporary Art (OCA) Norway’s International Visitor’s Programme.
-She’s been doing an extensive field research and mapping of art collectives, alternative spaces and community-based projects across the globe.
-In building on this work, she’s been looking at a myriad of possibilities of working with communities through art practice in driving societal change and aiding in highlighting the marginalised voices of communities and societies.
+They have been doing an extensive field research and mapping of art collectives, alternative spaces and community-based projects across the globe.
+In building on this work, they have been looking at a myriad of possibilities of working with communities through art practice in driving societal change and aiding in highlighting the marginalised voices of communities and societies.
 This research has various aspects that percolate through different branches and manifestations, such as the realisation of an online mapping interface of projects and undertakings across the globe—which will be open sourced, multi-authored and accessible online.
 One primary focus is investigating art practice and activism in strengthening and deepening cultural identity in indigenous communities.

 Monday, Working 9-5 at Brgy.
 South Kensington, 2017.

 Performance documentation by Giulia Brescianini